Did you know that it is not too late to apply for some of our PGDE Secondary subject Programmes for August 2015?

 Please click PGDE Brochure, in the right-hand panel, for full information on the Programme, including full details regarding entry requirements.

 1. A degree from a higher education institution in the United Kingdom (including Open University), or a degree of an equivalent standard from an institution outside the United Kingdom.
-The degree content must satisfy the Memorandum of Entry Requirements as set by the Scottish Government.

 3. SQA Standard Grade Credit Level award in Mathematics at Grade 1 or 2; or SCE Ordinary Grade award in Mathematics at Grade A or B; or National Course award Intermediate Level 2 Mathematics at Grade C or above; or GCSE/O Level Mathematics at Grade B or above; or Irish Leaving Certificate Mathematics at Ordinary Grade B or above.